romana/romana.github.io/cloud/cloudnativenetworks.md

 layout: page
 title: Cloud Native Networks
 nav_text: Cloud Native Networks
-menu_text: Clout Native Networks
+menu_text: What Are They
 icon: cloud
 firstnav: 1
 secondnav: 0
-permalink: /cloud/cloudnative/
+permalink: /cloud/cloud_native_networks/
 ---

 Building and operating scalable, high-performance multi-tenant cloud computing networks is extremely difficult.
 Today's preferred solution is to deploy a virtual network using VXLAN overlays and a commercial Enterprise SDN controller.